-On 18th November 2013, former Chief Minister of Assam Tarun Gogoi announced that the song "O Mor Aponar Desh" (O' my beloved land) would be officially recognised as the anthem for the state, that is, the Asom Rajyik Jatiyo Sangeet.
+On 18 November 2013, former Chief Minister of Assam Tarun Gogoi announced that the song "O Mor Aponar Desh" (O' my beloved land) would be officially recognised as the anthem of the state, that is, the Asom Rajyik Jatiyo Sangeet.
 The song was composed by litterateur Sahityarathi Lakshminath Bezbaroa and is sung along with the national anthem at government functions and school events.
-On 15th August, 2015, the former chief minister had announced creation of five more districts in the state, which include Biswanath, Charaideo, Hojai, South Salmara-Mankachar and West Karbi Anglong.
+On 15 August 2015, the former chief minister had announced creation of five more districts in the state, which include Biswanath, Charaideo, Hojai, South Salmara-Mankachar and West Karbi Anglong.